Venkiarts1234/electron-sdk/README.md

 No login is required for this script as is the nature of an upload link.
 ```

-For neatness sake I split the HTML and JavaScript out into separate files within the `html` and `js` folders.
+For neatness sake I split the HTML and JavaScript out into separate files within the `html/` and `js/` folders.

 For horribly out-of-date API documentation, visit https://docs.baftaelectron.com